Liberal Arts

 Upon successful completion of this course, students should be able to:

-Apply course concepts and use appropriate terminology when describing the Latino cultural experience.
+Identify and apply proper terminology when describing the Latinx cultural experiences.

 This is an inter-discplinary, co-taught course that offers a systematic approach to stress reduction.
 It is also designed to help students to learn, study, experience and evaluate the numerous benefits of mindfulness practice, such as enhanced critical thinking, improved academic abilities, conflict resolution, increase in personal effectiveness in dealing with life stressors particular to college students.
 The course is taught by a team of humanities and nursing faculty and will include mindfulness practices, body work (yoga, Tai Chi, Chi Ghong), scientific/clinical neurobiological data collection and evaluation and research on the connection between body and mind, as well as the historical and philosophical roots of mindulness practice.
 Particular attention will be paid to teaching to reduce test anxiety, especially for high status testing for professional certification such as PRAXIS and NCLEX.
 Note: This course is a pilot/special studies course that may or may not transfer.
 This course cannot be required as a prerequisite course or a progam course.
 One section of this course will be offered in Fall, 2016, Spring, 2017 and, Fall, 2017